Trees, Trees, Trees

 • Provide a habitat for many species of animals and plants.

-• Provide food through their leaves and fruit for many species of animals (like us; mules).
+• Provide food through their leaves and fruit for many species of animals.

-• Trees even provide shade and shelter for animals like us; mules and you humans as well and have many more helpful attributes.
+• Trees even provide shade and shelter for animals and humans as well and have many more helpful attributes.

-Without trees, the towpath that I myself and my fellow engines (mules) walk on would crumble and erode making it unsafe for us to travel and work.
-The stabilization of the soil that trees provide is a great need and service for the C&O Canal.
+Without trees, the towpath along the canal could crumble and erode making it unsafe to travel.
+The stabilization of the soil that trees provide is a great service for the C&O Canal.

 A yellow & black think bubble with purple, red and green question marks inside.